Tannerwill756/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- server-side routing
+- middlewares

 - [ ] Describe Middleware?

+- used for extra functionality like handling authentication and logging.

 - [ ] Describe a Resource?

+- everything is a resource, accessible via a unique uri, can have multiple representations..

 - [ ] What can the API return to help clients know if a request was successful?

+- If the request was successful, the api should return a status 200 OK otherwise return an error status depending on the error.

 - [ ] How can we partition our application into sub-applications?

+- express Routers

 ## Minimum Viable Product